TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-iosenrollment.md

 **"Device Cap Reached"** - This issue occurs if the user tries to enroll more devices than the device enrollment limit.
 You can modify how many devices a user can enroll [here](https://portal.azure.com/#blade/Microsoft_Intune_Enrollment/OverviewBlade/enrollmentRules).
 If at the max, [retire a device](https://docs.microsoft.com/intune/devices-wipe) so a new one can be enrolled.

-**DEP device unable to enroll** - Currently MFA(Multi-Factor Authentication) is not supported for DEP device enrollment.
+**DEP device unable to enroll if MFA enabled** - Currently MFA(Multi-Factor Authentication) is not supported for DEP enrollment.
 Please disable MFA to allow users to enroll devices.

 **"This Service is not supported.
 No Enrollment Policy"** - Apple Push Notification Service (APNS) has not been configured or has expired.
 Review [this document](https://docs.microsoft.com/intune/apple-mdm-push-certificate-get#steps-to-get-your-certificate) for details on how to set up or renew your Intune account for Apple enrollment.